Maricopa County Community College District: History

 In 1971, the "Junior College" portion of the name was changed to "Community College".

 The State Board of Directors for Community Colleges of Arizona presided over the entire statewide community college system until June 2002, when the Arizona Legislature reduced its powers and duties and transferred most oversight to individual community college districts.

 In 2010, the various nursing programs at each of the Maricopa Community Colleges coalesced under one standard curriculum and program consortium: "MaricopaNursing.

-On January 8, 2013 MCCCD migrates students and faculty from a Blackboard Inc. solution to the Instructure Canvas learning management system.
-Rio Salado college continues to use its custom implementation of Microsoft Sharepoint, RioLearn.

-In September 2016, the Maricopa Skill Center which has three campuses including Buckeye & 12th St, 29th Ave & Bell, and 75th Ave & Peoria are folded into the Gateway Community College brand.
-The merger of brands is due in part by "shrinking appropriations from the state since 2007, [requiring] more aggressive, intentional actions have taken place to bring the two institutions more in line with one another.".
+In September 2016, the Maricopa Skill Center which has three campuses including Buckeye & 12th St, 29th Ave & Bell, and 75th Ave & Peoria were folded into the Gateway Community College brand.
+The merger of brands was due in part by "shrinking appropriations from the state since 2007, [requiring] more aggressive, intentional actions have taken place to bring the two institutions more in line with one another".

-In March 2017, MCCCD moves from a standardized, stepped-compensation system for its staff to a range-based system based on performance.
-The new system is slated for implementation in July 2017.
+In March 2017, MCCCD moved from a standardized, stepped-compensation system for its staff to a range-based system based on performance.
+The new system was slated for implementation in July 2017.

-In Feb 2018, the MCCCD governing board eliminates the meet-and-confer program which was used as a form of bargaining for employee benefits and compensation, among other purposes.
+In Feb 2018, the MCCCD governing board eliminated the meet-and-confer program which was used as a form of bargaining for employee benefits and compensation, among other purposes.
 This change resulted in controversy among some MCCCD staff and faculty.
-This change has resulted in controversy among members of the community including faculty and students.

-In Feb 2018, Football ceases to be a funded sport at the MCCCD colleges due to lack of available budget.

-In June 2018 it is revealed a Human Resources project to harmonize the technology behind the way staff are paid has resulted in thousands of underpay-overpay errors over the course of 6 months.
+In Feb 2018, football ceased to be a funded sport at the MCCCD colleges due to lack of available budget.
+Four months later, a human resources project to harmonize the technology behind the way staff are paid was reported to have resulted in thousands of underpay-overpay errors over the course of 6 months.
 This problem resulted in a unanimous vote of no-confidence by the faculty senate at each of the MCCCD colleges.

+In Feb 2025, in compliance with new guidelines from the U.S. Department of Education, the college stopped funding affinity groups related to diversity, equity, and inclusion.
+As a result, the largest LGBTQ+ student organization on campus disbanded.